mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 but with no heating, lighting or sanitary facilities fitted.
 The cabin is capable of withstanding light to severe winds, offering shelter from precipitation, storms and temperatures down to -10ºC.
-It requires eight person- hours to erect or dismantle.
+It requires eight person-hours to erect or dismantle.
 A 'heat and light' pack is normally purchased with the cabin, costing Cr1000 and slots into ready holders but requires an external power source.
 There is no plumbing.